 “Safety at the cost of freedom is a steep price.”
 She tilted her chin up as it shuffled slightly in its seat.
 “A sensitive subject, I see.
 Understandably.
 I shall not pry any further.”
 Lady Ahma gestured towards the door.
 “You may leave.”

 “Yes, I know.
 The service I desired was a willing partner for conversation.
 I clearly overstepped, but I don’t regret it!”
 She gestured again at the door.
-“Nor do I want an unwilling partner in conversation, much less anything else.
+“Nor do I want an unwilling partner in conversation.
 Consider your service filled.
 You may leave.”

 It slowly rose to its feet and turned toward the door.
 After just one step, it heard Lady Ahma add, “Actually, I shall tell Master Itana myself.
 I have business to attend to now.”

 She gracefully lifted herself up to a towering height.
-Without a word, she overtook it with her long strides, the white robe flowing behind her.
+Without a word, she passed it with long strides, the white robe flowing behind her.

-The duha blinked as it watched her move.
-As the door opened once again without a touch, it squinted and shook its head in disbelief.
+The duha watched unblinking, gawking at the grace of her movements.
+As the door opened once again without a touch, it squinted and rubbed at its eyes.

 After stepping into the hallway, Lady Ahma turned to it.
 “Do you intend to stay in there?”

 It straightened itself and hastily exited the room, watching as the door slid to a shut once again.
-After a moment, it blinked incredulously.
-“Y—Lady Ahma is a true practitioner.”
+The duha blinked incredulously.
+“The-the door—”

-The duha watched as she walked down the hall, towards the stairs that would lead to the base floor.
+“Practitioner?”
+The duha watched as she walked down the hall, toward the stairs that would lead to the base floor.
 Once she left, it would slip back into the wall-space.

 It looked towards the stairs where muffled chatter drifted up to the second floor.
 “A duha is not meant to be seen.”

-It glanced around nervously again and bowed to her.
+It glanced around nervously, doubt again gnawing at her sensibilities, before it bowed to her.
 “This duha thanks you, for your time, Lady Ahma.”

 She watched the duha quietly continue to bow.
 When it did not move, she sighed and descended.

 The duha turned towards the panel, placing a hand against it.
-Suddenly, it felt the weight return to its chest.
-A sign.
+Suddenly, it felt the weight return to its chest along with a sense of panic and…longing?
+With light steps, it followed the lady but stopped at the seventh step down the stairs.

 “…breach the matter with the duha,” Lady Ahma’s voice declared above the cacophony of chatter.